khryzmd/Flight-Booking-App/README.md

 ## 10. External Interface Requirements

 - **User Interfaces**:
-  - The Flight Booking App will have a responsive and intuitive UI designed for seamless navigation across various devices, including desktops, tablets, and smartphones.
+  - The Airline Booking System will have a responsive and intuitive UI designed for seamless navigation across various devices, including desktops, tablets, and smartphones.
 Key screens will include:
     - *Registration and Login:* Forms for creating accounts and logging in.
     - *Flight Search:* A search interface with filters for origin, destination, dates, and number of passengers.
     - *Booking Management:* A dashboard for users to view and manage their bookings.